gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 * `serviceCredentials` ... the credentials of the service as JSON object.
 The attributes `clientid`, `clientsecret` and `url` (UAA) are mandatory.
 Note that the subdomain of the `url` will be adapted to the subdomain of the application token if necessary.
 * `type` ... allowed values are `constants.TYPE_USER_TOKEN` and `constants.TYPE_CLIENT_CREDENTIALS_TOKEN`
 * `additionalAttributes` ... the attributes that should be included into the JWT token as JSON object (key-value list), e.g. `{"attr1" : "value1", "attr2" : "value2"}`
 * `cb(error, token)` ... callback function

-### requestTokenForClient (obsolete, use requestToken instead)

-Requests a token with `grant_type=user_token` from another client.
-Prerequisite is that the requesting client has `grant_type=user_token` and that the current user token includes the scope `uaa.user`.

-Parameters:

-* `serviceCredentials` ... the credentials of the service as JSON object.
-The attributes `clientid`, `clientsecret` and `url` (UAA) are mandatory.
-* `scopes` ... comma-separated list of requested scopes for the token, e.g. `app.scope1,app.scope2`.
-If null, all scopes are granted.
-Note that $XSAPPNAME is not supported as part of the scope names.
-* `cb(error, token)` ... callback function

 ### hasAttributes